sigeisler/robustness_of_gnns_at_scale/README.md

 - `experiments`: source code defining the types of experiments
 - `kernels`: the custom kernel package
 - `notebooks`: for (jupyter) notebooks
+- `output`: for dumping the results of manual experiments (see instructions below)
 - `rgnn_at_scale`: the source code
 - `tests`: unit tests for some important parts of the code
 - `script_execute_experiment.py`: the _main script_ to execute an experiment